NineThou/TitaniumInternshipProject/README.md

-# Internship project for learning ReactJS
+# Internship project for learning ReactJS, new packages and libraries

 ## Installing
     1. Clone repo

     2. Open terminal in cloned folder and run `npm install`

     3. Open project folder and run `npm start`